wavesnetwork/gui-translation/README.md

 # License
-WAVES Mobile Player for Virtual Patiens is licensed under the MIT Open Source license.
+WAVES Internationalization support for CASUS is licensed under the MIT Open Source license.
 For more information, see the LICENSE file in this repository.